 How to Maintain and Care for Your Jib Sail

-Every sailor wants their sails to last as long as possible.
 Good maintenance and care of your Jib will ensure optimal performance and minimize wear and tear.
-Here are a few tips on how to maintain and protect your Jib:
+Check out these tips on how to maintain and protect your Jib:

 - Rinse the Jib with fresh water regularly and leave it up to dry before packing it away.
 Proper drying will prevent moisture and mildew.